StarnSim/StarnSim/README.md

 # :wave: Hello!
 I'm Simone

-I'm a Full Stack Engineer with a strong passion for front-end development.
+I am a Project Director who has recently trained as a Full Stack Developer.

 Previously, I led a department where I managed large-scale campaigns generating over a million in annual revenue and led a team of 12.
 This background in project management and creative problem-solving fueled my transition to tech.